gorbounoff/maui-stocks-mini/readme.md

     * **DevExpress.Maui.CollectionView**&mdash;contains the DevExpress .NET MAUI [DXCollectionView](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView) component.
     * **DevExpress.Maui.Charts**&mdash;contains the DevExpress .NET MAUI [ChartView](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.ChartView) component.

 > Collection View and Charts for .NET MAUI support both iOS and Android.
 Your project cannot target MacCatalyst and/or Windows.
 To remove them, right-click the project, go to the project properties, and remove `net6.0-maccatalyst` from the list of target frameworks.
-In addition, please remove MacCatalyst and Windows folders from the Platforms folder in Solution Explorer.
+In addition, please remove **MacCatalyst** and **Windows** folders from the **Platforms** folder in **Solution Explorer**.

 ### The Main Page